munificent/craftinginterpreters/book/control-flow.md

 <aside name="paradox">

 The most famous of those is [**Russell's paradox**][russell].
-Initially, set theory allowed you define any sort of set.
+Initially, set theory allowed you to define any sort of set.
 If you could describe it in English, it was valid.
 Naturally, given mathematicians' predilection for self reference, sets can contain other sets.
 So Russell, rascal that he was, came up with: